b-ritter/frontend-nanodegree-mobile-portfolio/README.md

 These optimizations seem to make the animation render smoothly, but it still appears that my fps is not quite hitting 60.

+## Notes on Resubmission

+* In the `resizePizzas` function, `querySelectorAll()` calls were replaced by `getElementById()`

+* My first version used `querySelectorAll()` to construct a list of all the pizza images. `getElementsByClassName()` is now used instead to boost performance.

+* Changes to `updatePositions`:
+  * Move the phase calculation outside of the loop.
+Now, an array of five phase values is calculated before entering the loop.
+Within the loop, a simpler counter keeps track of which of the values to reference.
+  * Store the length of the array in variable `itemsLength` to improve for-loop performance
+  * Remove `translateY` and `scale` from the transform list

+* `DOMContentLoaded` callback
+  * Restore default vertical position and size styles
+  * Declare the `elem` variable outside the loop
+  * Add 'px' to the left position style to preserve position in `translateX` calculation